-2015 2014 AHP loan payable to bank by S.V.D.P. for 15th & Commercial Project and bears interest at the FHLB rate (0.6% and 0.7% at December 31, 2015 and 2014, respectively).
+AHP loan payable to bank by S.V.D.P. for 15th & Commercial Project and bears interest at the FHLB rate (0.7% at December 31, 2014).
 The loan and accrued interest is forgivable 15 years from completion of the 15th & Commercial Project, as long as 15th & Commercial is in compliance with specific affordable housing requirements.
 The loan is collateralized by a deed of trust on the property with assignment of leases and rents, security agreement and fixture filing.

-1,500,000 1,500,000 AHP loan payable to bank by S.V.D.P. for Boulevard Apartments due in 2024 and bears interest at the FHLB rate (0.6% and 0.7% at December 31, 2015 and 2014, respectively).
+AHP loan payable to bank by S.V.D.P. for Boulevard Apartments due in 2024 and bears interest at the FHLB rate (0.7% at December 31, 2014).
 The loan and accrued interest is forgivable as long as Boulevard Apartments is in compliance with specific affordable housing requirements.
 The loan is collateralized by a deed of trust on the property with assignment of rents, security agreement and fixture filing.

-325,543 325,543 Total forgivable debt \$ 4,225,543 \$ 4,225,543
+Total forgivable debt